jordwest/mecab-docs-en/README.md

     % mecab -Odump (全情報を出力)

 These output formats are stored in `/usr/local/lib/mecab/ipadic/dicrc`.
-Furthermore, the user can create custom definitions.
+The user can also create custom definitions.
 Please take a look at the Output Formats documentation (TODO).

 Advanced Usage